industrial-edge/Performance-Analytics/docs/Installation.md

 ## Configure Data Service
 Steps are created for an asset as aspects in the data service.
-An asset represents the stations and for each asset the aspects represents the steps.
+An asset represent the stations and for each asset the aspects represents the steps.

+Asset = PLC
+∟ Aspect1 = step1
+∟ Aspect2 = step2
+...

 Performance Insight will use this structure of assets and aspects in the Data Service.
-Open the web interface of your Edge Device and launch the Data Service app.
+Open the web interface of your IED and launch the Data Service app.

 ### Configure the adapter